 Cheryl is a resident of Colonial Heights and a member of Colonial Heights Baptist Church.
 She is a graduate of Colonial Heights High School and attended John Tyler Community College.
 Cheryl began as the company's first full time secretary in 1976, working for Alvin and Herbert Small.
 After leaving to pursue a career in motherhood, she returned in May of 1999 as Office Manager.
 Cheryl is married to Paul Whitlock, and enjoys time with her family, friends and outdoor activities.

 |Lori L. Wallace, Administrative / Insurance Assistant|

 Lori has been a Colonial Heights resident since 1989, but grew up in Prince George County.
 Before joining the E. Alvin Small family, she was a Data Quality Analyst with the United States Courts for 23 years.
-She is married to Frank Wallace and is a member of Christ Fellowship Church in Colonial Heights.
+She is a member of Christ Fellowship Church in Colonial Heights.
 Lori enjoys sewing in her spare time and visiting with her daughters, who live in Chicago and Dallas.

 |Steven Thompson, Funeral Service Intern|

 |Ed Rivers, Funeral Assistant|

 |James Andrews, Funeral Assistant|

 |Robert McKinley, Funeral Assistant|